Intern-11111/langgraph-email-assistant/README.md

 -A dangerous: true/

-Milestone 4
+## Milestone 4

-Step-by-Step Explanation
-Step 1: Implement MemorySaver
+## Task Description
+The goal of this task is to design and configure an Email Assistant that can handle conversation memory, manage multiple threads, and safely execute sensitive actions using controlled interruptions.

+## Implementation Details

+### 1. MemorySaver Implementation
-First, a MemorySaver is added to the system to store conversation data.
-This step ensures that all messages and states are saved during the session so the system can remember previous interactions.
+MemorySaver is implemented to store and retrieve conversation data during the session.
-Step 2: Manage Thread IDs
+This ensures that the assistant remembers previous messages and maintains continuity.

+### 2. Thread ID Management
-Next, a unique Thread ID is assigned to each conversation.
-This helps the system track different conversations separately and avoids mixing messages from multiple sessions.
+Each conversation is assigned a unique Thread ID.
+This helps in tracking individual user conversations and prevents overlapping of messages between different sessions.

-Step 3: Compile the Graph with Memory Checkpoint
+### 3. Graph Compilation Using Memory Checkpoint
-After setting up memory and threads, the workflow graph is compiled using a memory-based checkpointer.
-This allows the system to save its current state and continue execution without losing data.
+The workflow graph is compiled using `checkpointer=memory`.
+This allows the system to save the current state and restore it whenever required during execution.

-Step 4: Ensure Session History is Maintained
+### 4. Session History Maintenance
-The system is configured to keep the conversation history active throughout the session.
-This helps in generating context-aware responses by referring to earlier messages.
-Step 5: Identify Unsafe Tools
-Sensitive actions are identified and marked as unsafe tools.
-These actions are not executed immediately and require approval, which helps prevent accidental or harmful operations.
-Step 6: Configure Interrupts
+Conversation history is preserved throughout the session.
+This enables the assistant to refer to earlier messages and generate accurate responses based on past context.

+### 5. Unsafe Tool Identification
+Sensitive tools such as email sending actions are identified as unsafe.
+These tools require explicit approval before execution to avoid unintended operations.

+Examples of unsafe actions:
+- Sending emails
+- Performing irreversible actions

+### 6. Interrupt Configuration
-Interrupts are configured to pause execution before any tool is triggered.
-This gives time to review and approve the action before allowing the system to continue.
+Interrupts are configured using the following setting: interrupt_before = ["tools"]

+This pauses the execution before any tool is called, allowing verification before continuing.

-Output
+## Output
-After completing all the above steps, the system can manage memory efficiently, handle multiple conversations safely, and control sensitive actions properly.
+- Email Assistant maintains memory within the session
+- Conversations are handled safely using Thread IDs
+- Sensitive actions are executed only after approval

-Conclusion
+## Conclusion
-This step-by-step implementation ensures a secure, reliable, and well-controlled system with proper memory management and execution flow.
+This task successfully implements a secure and memory-aware Email Assistant with controlled execution and session management.